CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/03-configure-dataflow.md

     ![](media/t6-ex3-17.png)

-### Task 6: Create an Integration Dataset for the SAP Sales Order Item
+### Task 6: Create an Integration Dataset for the SAP Sales Order Items

 1. Now, click on **Data** from the left-menu of Synapse studio and select **Linked**.